Earth Talk — new course, group and book

 A few more practical points

 Will there be homework on the course?
-Tasks will be set after each workshop for you to try out one of the activities using the Delivery Resources.
+Suggested activities will be offered after each workshop for you to use the Delivery Resources.
+It’s entirely optional.
 There will be no penalties and no certificates.

 How do the workshops fit together?
 The workshops are stand-alone so you can do any or all of them.
-However, they will be scheduled to correspond to the Narrative Framework that is the skeleton of the Earth Talk book.
+However, they will be scheduled to correspond to the Narrative Framework, which is the skeleton of the Earth Talk book.

 Will there be other presenters or trainers?
 I don’t yet have a budget to pay others.
-As the community grows, this will be more possible.
-Participants will be invited to present and share their practice, and sessions will be very interactive.
+As the community grows, participants will be invited to present and share their practice, and sessions will be very interactive.
+I may hold a train-the-trainer course for people to run Earth Talk courses themselves in future.

 Will the training be recorded?
 The workshops will be divided into presentations, which I will record, and interactive discussions.
 We will make confidentiality agreements in order to share challenging experiences so no discussions will be recorded.